BigThunderSR/adt-pulse-mqtt/README.md

 In most cases, only the mqtt_options are needed:

-- mqtt_host: core-mosquitto (if using Mosquitto add-on, otherwise hostname or IP address)
+- `mqtt_host`: core-mosquitto (if using Mosquitto add-on, otherwise hostname or IP address)
 - mqtt_connection_options:
-  - username: MQTT broker username
+  - `username`: MQTT broker username
-  - password: MQTT broker password
+  - `password`: MQTT broker password

 In most cases, these options are sufficient.
 Alternatively, the mqtt_url can be specified instead which allows more advanced configurations (see https://www.npmjs.com/package/mqtt#connect).